Canop/safecloset/README.md

 # Features not yet implemented

-- multi-line values
 - help page with all keyboard shortcuts
-- copy-paste (not yet sure it's a good idea to allow copying from safecloset, though)
+- pasting (I don't think it would be a good idea to allow copying from safecloset)
 - mouse selection
+- password change

 # Implementation details